Resources > Articles

 Rider Scrubbers

-Rider scrubbers are larger machines designed for an operator to sit and drive while cleaning.
+Rider scrubbers are larger machines designed for an operator to sit and drive while cleaning, and ride on floor machines are ideal for large facility maintenance.
 They are built for efficiency in wide, open spaces.

 • Operation: Operator steers and controls cleaning path, similar to driving a small vehicle.